rovshango/nkdemo/README.md

     - **Note that first command, cluster creation, will take approximately 20 minutes**
 7. Run `helm-install-services.sh` script, which will
     - Install MariaDB, Grafana & Elasticseach microservices.
-8. Run `service-status.sh` script, to check microserices' status.
+8. Wait for 1 or 2 minutes & run `service-status.sh` script, to check microserices' status.
+    - You can (should) use also `kubectl get pods` & `kubectl get svc` commands to get status of Pods and Services.

 References:
 - https://eksctl.io/introduction/